-Each class has access to two hours of high quality P.E. lessons per week.
-One will be led by a specialist P.E. coach whilst the other will be led by a class teacher.
+Each class has access to two hours of high-quality P.E. lessons per week.
 Both sessions will follow our progression documents to ensure a wide coverage of skills are being taught.
 Teacher-led sessions will be supplemented by the use of the 'Get Set 4 PE' scheme which provides teachers with detailed lesson plans, progression documents (including progression in both skills and knowledge being taught for each unit) and vocabulary documents to help develop their teaching in P.E.
+Each lesson begins by discussing key knowledge, key vocabulary and reflecting on how previously taught skills will be built upon and applied through today's lesson.

-This is further supplemented by visits and visitors - for example each class has the opportunity to work with a dance coach for the spring term - an area which we felt was previously lagging in our P.E offer; we establish close links with tennis coaches and other specialist providers.
-We are also committed to ensuring the children access a range of sporting activities out of school and use our Sports Premium money to develop this.
-Children enjoy visits where they are given the opportunity to ski, snowboard, orienteer alongside the military and take part in equestrian events.
+This is further supplemented by visits and visitors - for example each class has the opportunity to work with a dance coach.
+We establish close links with external specialised coaches including tennis, cricket and golf.
 We firmly believe the P.E curriculum at Hunton & Arrathorne is broad and balanced with requirements for both the KS1 and KS2 curriculum addressed in full.

-The structure of the long term plan allows our children to spend a thorough amount of time developing skills.
-We expect children to apply these skills in a competitive context throughout a unit of learning.
+The structure of the long-term plan allows our children to develop the fundamental skills in Key Stage 1, skills which are later applied to various sports throughout Key Stage 2 in a competitive context.
 Knowledge of health and fitness runs throughout all aspects of the curriculum.
-Recently, we have explored links between subjects such as science, mathematics and design and technology which further enhances the children's ability to value health and fitness, linking closely to our intent.
+We have explored links between subjects such as science, mathematics and design and technology which further enhances the children's ability to value health and fitness, linking closely to our intent.

-Children in the Foundation Stage access physical development through the outdoor area and regular work in class.
-Children have the opportunity to swim for one term per year.
-In the summer term, Y5 & Y6 children revisit the pool to work on essential lifesaving skills for six weeks.
+Children in Reception access physical development through the outdoor area and regular work in class.
+They access balance bikes once per day and participate in age-appropriate PE sessions alongside their peers in Year 1.

+Key Stage 2 children have the opportunity to swim for one term per year.
+In the Summer Term, Y5 & Y6 children revisit the pool to work on essential lifesaving skills for six weeks.
+We also have a fully-qualified Forest Schools Instructor which means outdoor learning is enhanced on a regular basis.

-As well as our school's own long term planning and the provision of visits and visitors, progression in P.E is further enhanced through our School Sports Partnership work, aligning our curriculum and extra-curricular offer with competition timetables.
+As well as our school's own long-term planning and the provision of visits and visitors, progression in P.E is further enhanced through our School Sports Partnership work, aligning our curriculum and extra-curricular offer with competition timetables.